transcom/mymove/docs/backend/service-objects.md

 ### Instantiating Service Objects

 1. Create a `NewServiceObjectStruct` method that is responsible for creating a new service object.
 This method should be used whenever a new service object struct is needed.
+One of the main benefits of using service objects is abstracting implementation and returning an interface, then only using the interface in our codebase elsewhere.
+This allows us to separate interface from implementation.

 ```go
 // create_form.go